clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

    :end-before: For a comprehensive list of control files

-For a detailed explanation of how ``autospec`` works on |CL|, visit our :ref:`autospec-about`.
+For a detailed explanation of how ``autospec`` works on |CL|, visit our :ref:`autospec-about` about page.
 For a general understanding of how RPMs work, we recommend visiting the `rpm website`_ or the `RPM Packaging Guide`_ .

 Building RPMs
 =============